youssefaitb/youssefaitb.github.io/_africa/africa-literature-1.md

 | [Blaise Gnimassoun](#)     | 2019   | How to boost the impact of intra-African trade on income in Africa?                        |
 | [John Anyanwu](#)          | 2014   | Does Intra-African Trade Reduce Youth Unemployment in Africa?                              |
 | [Croser & Anderson](#)     | 2011   | Agricultural distortions in Sub-Saharan Africa: trade and welfare indicators, 1961 to 2004 |

-^If you are facing access issues, feel free to _not_ contact me.
-I will _not_ gladly use my institutional access privilege to access and send the paper your way.